stripe/stripe-react-native/docs/GooglePay.md

 `initGooglePay` accepts several configuration options that can be customized for your needs.
 See [SDK Reference](https://stripe.dev/stripe-react-native/api-reference/index.html) for more details.

-In order to create a PaymentMethod instead of confirming a payment you can pass `createPaymentMethod: true`.

 ```tsx
 import { useGooglePay } from 'stripe-react-native';